SalesforceFoundation/visualforce-bootstrap/README.md

 ## Adding Bootstrap as a Static Resource
 Create a zip archive of all the assets.
 In Salesforce, upload this zip file as a static resource.
-You can do so under
+You can do so under **Setup > Develop > Static Resources**.